lkilcher/dolfyn/xarray_dev_changelog.md

 	- Incorporate 'alt' and 'ast' variable keys into readers (they're keys for the AD2CP's second profiling configuration)

 - Refactor DOLfYN
-	- can't call x_*.py files?
+	- started renaming files to x_*.py
-		- Rotation code - done & needs checking/testing
+		- Rotation code - done, checking
 			- 'set_inst2head_rotmat' is located in the Velocity class, everything else is functional
 			- Orientation up/down not taken into account for Nortek Signatures?
 			- Setters for 'coord_sys' and 'principal_heading' with xarray?

-		- Motion correction code - done & needs trying
+		- Motion correction code - done
-			- motion correction object is now void as it was a copy of the function
+			- motion correction object has been removed

 		- TimeData, Velocity, TKEdata class refactoring - done (for now)
 			- TimeData is now void